sonic-net/sonic-mgmt/docs/testplan/console/console_test_hld.md

 ![Loopback Module](./img/dut_wiring.png)

-There are two USB ports in console switch's panel, the master port will be used to connect SONiC box.
+There are two USB ports in console switch's panel, the master port will be used to connect the SONiC box.

 For different test purpose, the console switch ports need to apply different wiring pattern.
 Since the virtual serial bridge [RFC 2217](https://tools.ietf.org/html/rfc2217.html) need both server and client installed on two sides, the Console Switch test plan will only introduce the Loopback mode testbed.

-### Console Switch Wiring
+### Console Switch Wiring (Loopback mode)

 The Console Switch have 48 RS232(RJ45) ports divided into three block in panel.